adventure-squad/Adventure-malawi/Itinerary.md

 # Trip Outline In Broad Lines

-- first we go here
+- first we go nowhere
-- then we take the plane here
+- then we take the plane nownowhere
 - then we take a raft downriver
 - then we escape the canibal camp
 - then we go cave diving